Robust Geospatial Coordination of Multi-Agent Communications Networks Under Attrition: IREMAN Algorithm

 \subsection{The Computational Difficulties of Solving RTNUA}

 Calculating the expected uptime of tasks under the RTNUA formulation presents significant computational challenges due to the fundamental intractability of percolation theory in continuum systems.
 Unlike discrete lattice percolation with some exact solutions for specific cases~\cite{kesten1982percolation}, continuum percolation systems lack general analytical solutions~\cite{balberg2009continuum, torquato2002random} and require computationally intensive Monte Carlo simulations~\cite{grimmett1999percolation}, making direct optimization approaches prohibitively expensive for real-time use.
 While decentralized multi-agent reinforcement learning (MARL) offers a general approach to distributed decision-making, robust MARL systems require extensive offline training~\cite{zhang2021multi}, significant inter-agent communication overhead scaling quadratically with agent count~\cite{foerster2016learning}, and substantial computational resources unsuitable for resource-constrained edge devices~\cite{chen2019deep}.
-These factors motivate the development of $\Phi$IREMAN as a computationally efficient baseline that leverages physics-inspired local interactions to achieve emergent robustness without requiring complex learning algorithms or extensive inter-agent communication, further differentiated from DCCRS~\cite{DCCRS} by removing velocity matching and leader following behaviors in favor of directly approximating a Steiner tree.
+These factors motivate the development of $\Phi$IREMAN as a computationally efficient baseline that leverages physics-inspired local interactions to achieve emergent robustness without requiring complex learning algorithms or extensive inter-agent communication, further differentiated from DCCRS~\cite{DCCRS} by removing velocity matching and leader following behaviors in favor of directly approximating a Steiner tree. {This motivates the development of $\Phi$IREMAN as a computationally efficient baseline that leverages physics-inspired local interactions to achieve emergent robustness without requiring complex learning algorithms or extensive inter-agent communication, and is further differentiated from DCCRS~\cite{DCCRS} by leveraging a Steiner tree approximation instead of velocity matching and leader following behaviors.}